DanielSalmeron3b/DanielSalmeron3b/README.md

 I'm a self-taught programmer and my dream is to impact people's lives for the better through my code 🌐.

-My main programming language is JavaScript.
+My main programming languages are JavaScript and Python.
 But I'm trying other languages 😄.

 <div align="center">
   <a href="https://github.com/DanielSalmeron3b">